trindade99/FreeNetBrowser/README.md

 3. Share your own content by placing `index.html` in the appropriate folder:
    - **Windows** → `%AppData%\FreeNet\config\serverPages`
    - **macOS** → `~/Library/Application Support/FreeNet/config/serverPages`
+   - **Warning** → Please remember to use `freenet://` to your page, or just add nothing that the app will deal with it for you!
+Otherwise you will be redirecting to the "conventional" internet!
 4. In MacOs you will need to give the app an exception to Gatekeeper with `xattr -cr **ApplicationPath**`

 ---